ricardonunez-io/redpanda/licenses/README.md

 There are 2 licenses for Redpanda.
 BSL covers our core and RCL (Redpanda Community License) which covers enterprise features.

-1. [BSL](bsl.md): The intent as we mentioned in our [blog post](https://redpanda.com/blog/open-source/) is to allow any use of the none enterprise features Redpanda unless you want to offer Redpanda as a service.
+1. [BSL](bsl.md): The intent, as we mentioned in our [blog post](https://redpanda.com/blog/open-source/), is to allow any use of the non-enterprise features of Redpanda unless you want to offer Redpanda as a service.
 The license will at some point in the future (change date) become Apache 2.

 2. [RCL](rcl.md): Redpanda Community License - is intended to allow you to use enterprise features